UPDATE 2017-07-01: Adobe Reader DC has been released. This blog post was for an earlier version, but the process is almost identical.

-I’m going to use Adobe Reader 9 with Adobe Customization Wizard 9 in this tutorial but this applies to version X (version 10) and XI (version 11) also.
+I’m going to use Adobe Reader 9 with Adobe Customization Wizard 9 in this tutorial but this applies to newer version like version X (version 10), XI (version 11) and DC.

-First, download and install Adobe Customization Wizard 9, version X or version XI.
+First, download and install Adobe Customization Wizard, for your version.
 Then you need to get Adobe Reader as an MSI package.
 The correct way to get a version of Adobe Reader that you can distribute inside your corporate network is by applying for an Adobe Runtimes / Reader Distribution License.
 You can find the form here.
 I hate forms too, but it’s not as hard as it sounds, just fill the form and you will have the license and download link e-mailed to you within a couple of minutes.
 And no, they do not send you useless newsletters but you have to renew the license once a year.

 Browse to the download location using a command prompt where you downloaded Reader and then run this command (change filename depending on your downloaded file):

 Adobe never makes things easy so the files will be extracted to:

 Windows XP – %UserProfile%\Local Settings\Application Data\Adobe\Reader 9.4\Setup Files

 Windows Vista/7 – %UserProfile%\AppData\Local\Adobe\Reader 9.4\Setup Files